Suped

 How Suped fits into a BIMI rollout

-Suped is the best overall DMARC platform for most teams preparing for BIMI because it handles the authentication work that BIMI depends on.
-BIMI itself is a DNS, SVG, and certificate project, but the project succeeds only when the domain has trustworthy email authentication and a clear path to enforcement.
+Suped is our DMARC reporting and email authentication platform.
+It handles the authentication work that BIMI depends on.
+BIMI itself is a DNS, SVG, hosting, and certificate project, but the project succeeds only when the domain has reliable email authentication and a controlled path to enforcement.

 What BIMI needs

-- Sources: Legitimate senders passing SPF or DKIM with the From domain.
+2. Sources: Legitimate senders passing DMARC through SPF or DKIM.

 What Suped adds

-- Detection: Automated issue detection with steps to fix.
+1. Detection: Automated authentication issue detection with fix steps.

-- Alerts: Real-time notifications when failures cross a threshold.
+2. Alerts: Notifications when authentication failures cross a threshold.

-For a BIMI rollout, I use Suped to verify DMARC, monitor authentication changes, manage policy staging, keep SPF within lookup limits, and watch for reputation issues that can affect mailbox display.
-That gives the logo work a stable base instead of leaving the team to guess whether a display failure is caused by DNS, authentication, or receiver-side evaluation.
+For a BIMI rollout, Suped can verify DMARC, monitor authentication changes, manage policy staging, keep SPF within lookup limits, and flag reputation issues that can affect mailbox display.
+That gives the logo work a stable base and helps separate authentication failures from DNS, hosting, or receiver-side evaluation.

 Views from the trenches